 Blood tests have little role in assessment of localised scleroderma, although confirmatory tests are sometimes done to assist in diagnosis.
 Polyclonal increases in immunoglobulin G and M may occur, especially in patients with linear and deep morphoea.
 Autoantibodies (eg, rheumatoid factor, antinuclear antibodies) are frequently positive.
 The autoantibody profile differs from systemic sclerosis (SSc) however.
 In SSc, the vast majority are positive for anti-nuclear antibody (ANA), whereas this varies from 20-80% in localised scleroderma.
 The SSc-specific autoantibodies are not usually found in people with localised scleroderma.

-Radiography may be helpful in cases of linear or deep morphoea where involvement of the underlying bone is suspected.
+Imaging may be helpful in cases of linear or deep morphoea where involvement of the underlying bone is suspected.
 It can also be used to monitor paediatric patients for potential growth defects.
 Ultrasound is increasingly useful to monitor underlying disease activity.